 Iliotibial band syndrome is an overuse injury of tissues of the outer thigh

-Inflammation of the IT band can occur as it crosses the femoral epicondyle on
+Inflammation of the IT band can occur as it crosses back and forth across the bony prominence of the femoral epicondyle as the knee flexes and extends.

-Prevention is a key component and includes keeping muscles well
+Prevention is a key component and includes maintaining flexibility of the low back and leg muscles.

 What is iliotibial band syndrome?